-Under the relevant legislation, this Statement is required to be reviewed no later than every 7 years, and will be updated to reflect the outcomes of to align with Council's corporate planning.
+Under the relevant legislation, Council is required to review this Local Strategic Planning Statement no later than every 7 years.
+Council will therefore update the LSPS to reflect the outcomes of and to align with Council's corporate planning.

-It should be noted that this Local Strategic Planning Statement is the first for Fairfield City and includes as actions the undertaking of a number of studies which will form the basis for delivery of the vision: Fairfield 2040 - Shaping a Diverse City.
+As this is the first LSPS for Fairfield City, Council has undertaken a number of studies that will form the basis for delivery of the vision: Fairfield 2040 - Shaping a Diverse City.
 Accordingly, the outcomes of these studies will inform the land use plans and development controls to achieve the vision.

-Therefore the next review of this Statement will reflect the outcomes and recommendations of these studies and the plans and controls which implement them.
+Therefore, the next review of this Statement will reflect the outcomes and recommendations of these studies and the plans and controls which implement them.